 This block-printed, naturally-dyed wrap can be worn as a scarf or shawl.

 Ajrakh is a form of traditional hand-block printing and resist dyeing using natural dyes and printed mordants.
 They are easily identifiable by their bold geometric repeats in combination of a central pattern field and border designs.
 Alignment of these symmetrical designs requires a masterful printer.
-These textiles are usually printed and dyed using natural madder red and black, with the fine white silk cloth resisted on an indigo base.
+These textiles are usually printed and dyed using natural madder red and black, with the fine white cotton cloth resisted on an indigo base.

 The award-winning family of Khatri Abdul Jabbar Mohammad, tenth-generation block printers in Kachchh, Gujarat, India, preserves this most-complex tradition of textile products.